Marsy's Law: Background

 In June 1982, California voters approved Proposition 8, known as the Victims Bill of Rights.

 Among other changes, the proposition amended the Constitution and various state laws to grant crime victims the right to be notified of, to attend, and to state their views at, sentencing and parole hearings.
 Other separately enacted laws have created other rights for crime victims, including the opportunity for a victim to obtain a judicial order of protection from harassment by a criminal defendant.

 Proposition 8 established the right of crime victims to obtain restitution from any person who committed the crime that caused them to suffer a loss.
 Restitution often involves replacement of stolen or damaged property or reimbursement of costs that the victim incurred as a result of the crime.
 A court is required under current state law to order full restitution unless it finds compelling and extraordinary reasons not to do so.

 Sometimes, however, judges do not order restitution.
 Proposition 8 also established a right to "safe, secure and peaceful" schools for students and staff of primary, elementary, junior high, and senior high schools.

 Changes made by this measure

-Restitution.
 This measure requires that, without exception, restitution be ordered from offenders who have been convicted, in every case in which a victim suffers a loss.
 The measure also requires that any funds collected by a court or law enforcement agencies from a person ordered to pay restitution would go to pay that restitution first, in effect prioritizing those payments over other fines and obligations an offender may legally owe.
 The victim also is entitled to be compensated for legal fees in hiring counsel under Marsy's Law on the issues relating to the securing of restitution.